Degree Structure

 0302447 |

-Internship in Supply Chain Management |
+Internship in Supply Chain Management (SCM) l |

 Prerequisite: |

-To complete 75 credit hours |
+Min 75 credit hours |

 |

-This course is intended to provide students with practical training in supply chain management (SCM) according to an approved plan.
-Each student must complete a minimum of six weeks of full-time supervised training in an organization designated by the College in cooperation with the University training office. |
+This course aims to provide students with practical training of supply chain management (SCM) according to an approved plan.
+Each student must complete a minimum of 80 hours of full-time supervised training in an organization designated by the College in cooperation with the University training office.
+The main duties and responsibilities include: i) the performance of a variety of work activities, ii) the professional experience and business ethics gained, and iii) communication, critical thinking skills and problem-solving abilities. |

 0302449 |